- WHERE TO STAY

-You cannot use Oyster or Travelcards on the Heathrow Express and Heathrow Connect airport trains to Heathrow, you can use them on the Underground and London buses at Heathrow
+Heathrow Airport is in Zone 6 of London’s transport system.
+You cannot use Oyster or Travelcards on the Heathrow Express trains to/from Heathrow, but you can use them on the Underground, TFL Rail Heathrow and London buses at Heathrow.

 Do not get a 7 Day Travelcard for zones 1 to 6 just to cover the Underground transfers from Heathrow.
-Get a 7 Day Travelcard zone 1 to 2 loaded onto an Oyster o cover for the airport trips, you will save a lot of money this way.
+Get a 7 Day Travelcard zone 1 to 2 loaded onto an Oyster to cover the airport trips, you will save a lot of money this way.
 (See example in the “In London 5 or More Days” section above)

-City Airport is in zone 3 of London’s transport system and is served by the DLR system that connects with the London Underground.
+City Airport is in Zone 3 of London’s transport system and is served by the DLR system that connects with the London Underground.

 You can use Oyster pay as you go and contactless cards on train services between London and Gatwick Airport, but you cannot use Travelcards.

 Whether it's a good idea to use Oyster rather than buy tickets from the railways is another question and a complex one to answer.
 You will need to carefully read our dedicated pages on the Gatwick trains and understand how Oyster works to make an informed comparison.

 Neither Oyster or Travelcard go out to any of these airports, so your airport transfers are a separate purchase to your London transport.

 You cannot pay cash and buy a single ticket on the buses.
 On the trains and underground you can buy a single ticket but it comes at a punitive price for most journeys compared to Oyster.

 If you have a credit/debit card that supports contactless payment then use it, this will be your cheapest fare, though if you are from overseas your provider may have foreign exchange charges.
 Oyster Cards have the same fare structure as contactless payment cards.